kanikamanchal/smoothie-mockup/README.md

 The main goal of this design is to practice UI/UX design principles and create a professional-level landing page concept that can be converted into a real website using HTML, CSS, and JavaScript.

 🛠️ Tools Used:
-Figma (UI/UX Design)
+Adobe Photoshop (UI Design)
 🚀 Future Scope:
 Convert this design into a fully functional website Add animations and interactive elements
 Optimize for real-world deployment